Powerchu/sdbf/README.md

 ## How it works
 SDBF primarily uses [forfiles.exe](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/forfiles "Microsoft Docs: Forfiles") for the actual removal, and [schtasks.exe](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/schtasks "Microsoft Docs: Schtasks") for creating the windows task.
 This batch file does create a user environment variable and stores it in the registry.
 I use this to check if the task needs to be created in the first place (for first time users; I definitely need a better way to do this).

+### SDBF permanently removes a file with no easy retrieval.
+You've been warned!

 ## Want-list
   1. Cleaner batch code